-During the years 2017, 2016 and 2015, we recorded tax expenses of \$1.9 million, \$3.3 million and \$1.1 million, respectively.
-The decrease in provision for income taxes in 2017 as compared to 2016 principally reflected a tax benefit of \$1.8 million due to the release of a tax provision as a result of the completion of a tax audit in a certain foreign tax jurisdiction, partially offset by higher income before taxes on income and a one-time recording of a deferred tax asset due to a change in the estimation for taxable income for future years.
-The increase in provision for income taxes in 2016 as compared to 2015 principally reflected: (1) higher income before taxes on income; (2) tax expenses relating to an uncertain tax position for prior years; and (3) a one-time write off of a deferred tax liabilities in 2015 related to the RivieraWaves acquisition.
+During the years 2018, 2017 and 2016, we recorded tax expenses of \$0.7 million, \$1.9 million and \$3.3 million, respectively.
+The decrease in provision for income taxes in 2018 as compared to 2017 principally reflected lower income before taxes on income, partially offset by a tax benefit of \$1.8 million in 2017 due to the release of a tax provision as a result of the completion of a tax audit in a certain foreign tax jurisdiction.
+The decrease in provision for income taxes in 2017 as compared to 2016 principally reflected a tax benefit of \$1.8 million due to the release of a tax provision as a result of the completion of a tax audit in a certain foreign tax provision as a result of the completion of a tax audit in a certain foreign tax jurisdiction, partially offset by higher income before taxes on income and a one-time recording of a deferred tax asset due to a change in the estimation for taxable income for future years.
 We have significant operations in Israel and operations in France and the Republic of Ireland.
 A substantial portion of our taxable income is generated in Israel.
 Currently, our Israeli and Irish subsidiaries are taxed at rates substantially lower than U.S. tax rates.

 Our Irish subsidiary qualified for a 12.5% tax rate on its trade.
 Interest income generated by our Irish subsidiary is taxed at a rate of 25%.
-Our French subsidiary qualified for a 33.33% tax rate on its profits.